Pimiento-Research-Group/causal_shark_extinctions/README.md

 - [X] Use unambiguous taxonomic names
 - [X] Add all models to productivity beta estimation
 - [X] Repeat analysis with genus instead of species
-- [ ] Repeat analysis with Cenozoic subset at higher resolution
+- [X] Repeat analysis with Cenozoic subset at higher resolution
 - [X] Repeat analysis with Superorders
 - [X] Omit the last temporal stage
+- [ ] Add productivity comparison (computational burdensome)
+- [ ] Calculate log-odds for temperature per bin by using a mixed effect model